stripe-archive/sequins/doc/manual/1-6-improving-performance/README.md

 impact latency.
 On small instances, data loads can thrash the disk or network, causing requests to drop or get timed out.

 Sequins has a couple configuration settings designed to mitigate this.
-Firsts, setting [max_parallel_loads](../x-1-configuration-reference#maxparallelloads) to a low number will effectively queue loads for different databases.
+First, setting [max_parallel_loads](../x-1-configuration-reference#maxparallelloads) to a low number will effectively queue loads for different databases.